 The pituitary gland is responsible for the production and secretion of various hormones that play a vital role in regulating endocrine function within the body.
 The pituitary gland consists of an anterior and a posterior lobe.
-Hormones produced by the anterior lobe of the pituitary gland include growth hormone (GH), thyroid-stimulating hormone (TSH), luteinizing hormone (LH), follicular-stimulating hormone (FSH), adrenocorticotropin (ACTH), and prolactin (PRL).
+Hormones produced by the anterior lobe of the pituitary gland include growth hormone (GH), thyroid-stimulating hormone (TSH), luteinizing hormone (LH), follicular-stimulating hormone (FSH), adrenocorticotropin hormone (ACTH), and prolactin (PRL).
 Hormones stored and released from the posterior pituitary are antidiuretic hormone (ADH)/vasopressin and oxytocin.
 ADH and oxytocin are produced by neurosecretory cells in the hypothalamus.
-Trophic hormones produced by the hypothalamus stimulate or inhibit production of different anterior pituitary hormones which then effect target organs.
+Trophic hormones produced by the hypothalamus stimulate or inhibit the production of different anterior pituitary hormones which then affect target organs.
 See Table 1 (Anterior Pituitary Hormones).

 Hypopituitarism is defined as a deficiency of one or more of the hormones produced by the pituitary gland.
 The presence of hypopituitarism is associated with increased mortality due to increased cardiovascular and respiratory diseases, and early diagnosis is important to prevent further morbidity due to the subtle presentation.

-The causes of hypopituitarism can be attributed to either pathology of the hypothalamus affecting the production of trophic hormones that act on the pituitary or direct pathology of the pituitary gland itself.
+The causes of hypopituitarism can be attributed to either a pathology of the hypothalamus affecting the production of trophic hormones that act on the pituitary or direct pathology of the pituitary gland itself.
 The most common cause of hypopituitarism (61%) is the presence of pituitary tumors (both non-secretory and secretory).
 Pituitary tumors may cause the increased production of one hormone with resultant deficiency of the other pituitary hormones as in acromegaly (excess GH with hypopituitarism from the macroadenoma).
 Most pituitary tumors are benign and may be secretory or non-secretory.
-Secondary metastases originating from, for example, breast, colon and prostate cancers do occur less commonly.
-Hypothalamic and para-pituitary tumors such as suprasellar meningiomas, gliomas and craniopharyngiomas may also be associated with hypopituitarism.
+Secondary metastases originating from, for example, breast, colon, and prostate cancers do occur less commonly.
+Hypothalamic and para-pituitary tumors such as suprasellar meningiomas, gliomas, and craniopharyngiomas may also be associated with hypopituitarism.
 Other causes of hypopituitarism include injury to the pituitary gland following traumatic brain injury or iatrogenically during surgery or cranial irradiation.

 Inflammatory conditions of the pituitary may also be responsible for the occurrence of hypopituitarism.
 The infectious agents that can have been related to pituitary insufficiency include Mycobacterium tuberculosis and non-mycobacterial agents such as histoplasmosis, syphilis, viruses, and protozoa.
 Lymphocytic hypophysitis usually presents in the post-partum period as a mass lesion on magnetic resonance imaging (MRI) due to infiltration of the pituitary with lymphocytes and plasma cells and is responsive to steroid therapy.